fromjyce/SheCodes/SheCodesPlus/README.md

   7. [JS Forms]()
   8. Plus Week Four Summary

+In Week 4 of the workshop, our focus sharpened on advancing our proficiency in JavaScript, covering essential topics to elevate our web development skills.
+We delved into the intricacies of JavaScript functions, exploring parameters and return values to enhance the functionality of our code.
+Debugging techniques were honed to troubleshoot effectively, ensuring our projects ran smoothly.
+We navigated through the realm of JavaScript Dates and Events, broadening our understanding of dynamic and interactive web elements.
+The curriculum also equipped us with the expertise to create user-friendly forms, enhancing the interactivity of our web applications.
+[The week's ](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Four/Homework) culminated in the implementation of two key features: displaying the current date and time using JavaScript and integrating a search engine functionality into our projects.
+This practical application of knowledge not only solidified our understanding of JavaScript but also empowered us to create dynamic and user-centric web experiences.
+Successfully completing these assignments showcased our ability to translate concepts into functional web solutions during the hands-on experience.

 ## Week Five Overview
 The [`Week Five`](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Five) file consists of the lessons and challenges completed during Week Five.